-The Boundary Commission is reviewing the boundaries of the local Government Wards in Sutton prior to the next local elections in 2022.
-You can write to the Commission if you think the boundaries are not right.
+The Local Government Boundary Commission for England is reviewing the boundaries of the local Government Wards in Sutton prior to the next local elections in 2022.

-The Ward runs from Sutton station in the north to Devonshire Road in the south, Banstead Road South in the east, Overton Road in the west.
+Currently the Ward runs from Sutton station in the north to Devonshire Road in the south, Banstead Road South in the east, Overton Road in the west.
 It is mostly a Ward of residential roads with three schools, one small park, three places of worship, split into three parts by Langley Park Road and Brighton Road running north-south.
-Should the boundaries change?

-In drawing up new boundaries, the Commission aims to deliver electoral equality for voters in council elections so that each councillor represents roughly the same number of voters.
-The review also aims to ensure that the new council wards reflect, as far as possible, the interests and identities of communities across Sutton.
+In drawing up new boundaries, the Commission is required to aim to deliver electoral equality for voters in Council elections so that each Councillor represents roughly the same number of voters.
+The review also aims to ensure that the new Council wards reflect, as far as possible, the interests and identities of communities across Sutton.